-A common question is, how long does bankruptcies last?
-In Australia, the discharge from bankruptcy automatically occurs three years and one day after the bankruptcy was accepted by the Australian Financial Security Authority (AFSA).
+A common question is: How long do bankruptcies last?
+In Australia, the discharge from bankruptcy automatically occurs three years and one day after the bankruptcy is accepted by the Australian Financial Security Authority (AFSA).
 However, in some cases, your trustee might extend this period.

 - Maintaining a home and job is crucial after bankruptcy discharge.
 To improve your credit score and show future creditors that you are financially reliable.

-- When you declare bankruptcy, your details appear in various public records, and most of them get automatically removed after bankruptcy discharge after a specific time.
-However, you might need to get certain public records changed, including sending confirmation to all credit reference agencies to get your file updated.
+- When you declare bankruptcy, your details appear in various public records, and most of them get automatically removed after bankruptcy discharge at a specific time.
+However, you might need to get certain public records changed, including sending confirmation to all credit reference agencies, to get your file updated.

 Things to Monitor After Surviving Bankruptcy

-If you want to know more about what happens when you declare bankruptcy, please visit this link or download our comprehensive guide to bankruptcy.
+If you want to know more about what happens when you declare bankruptcy.
 Once your bankruptcy ends, we recommend monitoring the following areas to ensure that everything is accurate.
 This will ensure that you don’t have any future knock-on effects from your bankruptcy.

 Remember to monitor your credit score and credit report after bankruptcy constantly.
 Maintaining a good credit score can dramatically reduce the cost of future borrowing.
 Ensure that your credit report stays accurate, as this will allow lenders to make appropriate decisions about extending you a line of credit.

-To improve your financial situation and credit rating over time, monitoring and maintaining a savings or daily bank account with some steady income and minimum balance is essential.
-Avoid going into overdraft or any bank fees for returned payments.
+To improve your financial situation and credit rating over time, monitoring and maintaining a savings or daily bank account with some steady income and a minimum balance is essential.
+Avoid going into an overdraft or paying any bank fees for returned payments.

 Payments are one of the main things that affect your credit score.
 Make sure to pay your bills on time.
 It also helps avoid future mistakes, like paying late and getting late payment charges.
 Be sure to keep an eye on your spending and be mindful of your expenses.